maxl95/RGB-Controller/README.md

 - dimensions 20mm x 35mm

 # known bugs:
-- GPIO15 is not connected to GND so ESP won't startup
+- GPIO15 is not connected to GND so ESP won't startup --> fixed
-- Solder Mask isn't on via's, so may be a risk of short circuit
+- Solder Mask isn't on via's, so may be a risk of short circuit --> fixed
-- Track width of RGB strip supply is a bit too small, could be more
+- Track width of RGB strip supply is a bit too small, could be more --> fixed

 # Pictures:
 ![Top](Board_3D_Top.jpg)